Aurora-Landing-Page/Backend/README.md

          "number": <Number>
      }
      ```
-   - `number` denotes the total number of participants / participating groups in the `participants` array
+   - `number` denotes the total number of participants in the `participants` array
    - If the query is valid, the contactUsMessage will be stored in the DB
    - Responds with:
      - `400` if the request is malformed / invalid